rixth/node-app-base/README.md

 # node-app-base

 Serves as a skeleton for node-backended websites and web applications.
+Flight is currently installed as the framework for the index page and tests, but this would be very easy to swap out.

 Assets are served out of `app/public` in development.
 In production, they are expected to be in `built-assets`.

 ## Supported tech

 * express
+* flight
 * requirejs
+* handlebars
 * less
 * docker

 ## Grunt commands

 * *build*: compiles all the things in to build-assets.
+* *test*: runs the karma tests through once
+* *test-watch*: runs the karma tests whenever files change
+* *build*: compiles all the things in to build-assets.
-* *package*: takes a built working tree, extracts the important bits and compresses it in to a tarball with git information as the filename.
+* *package*: runs tests, builds the working tree, extracts the important bits and compresses it in to a tarball with git information as the filename.
 The latest tarball is symlinked as `releases/latest.tar`.

 ## Docker integration